Think-It/phpBlog/README.md

 # phpBlog

-This php Blog system has a MVC pattern, use Twig v2.0 (Require php 7.0), Namespaces, Bootstrap v3.3, jQuery v3.2, and PDO.
+This php Blog system has a MVC pattern, use Twig v2.0 (Required php 7.0), Namespaces, Bootstrap v3.3, jQuery v3.2, and PDO.

 I built this project for my php oop learning with [OpenClassRooms](https://openclassrooms.com/).